How To Dress For A Funeral

 Unfortunately, occasions that call for you to look your best aren’t always joyous ones.
 Death is a part of life and paying your respect to the deceased, whether they are a family member, friend or other loved one, is important.
 While it may be hard to think about something as seemingly inconsequential as clothing at a time like this, putting a little thought into what you wear visibly communicates your respect for the deceased.

 For a funeral, keep your dress shirt simple.
 A clean, white dress shirt is the best choice.
-A subdued color like gray or tan can also work.
+A subdued color like gray or black can also work.
 Again, avoid bright colors.
 The focus of any funeral is to mourn the deceased while also celebrating their life.
 It’s not about you.
 Wearing bright, flashy and distracting clothing is not only disrespectful to the deceased, but also will draw the wrong kind of attention to you.

 Just like your shirt, your necktie should be simple as well.
 A traditional width solid black tie or tone-on-tone black tie is the safest choice.
 If you don't have a black tie, just be sure to avoid an overly bright colored tie.
 Stay away from colors like pink, orange, red, yellow or light blue.
-Navy blue or another dark understated solid color (burgundy, dark gray, hunter green) can work as well.
+Navy blue or another dark understated solid color (burgundy, dark gray) can work as well.
 If at all possible, avoid boldly patterned or metallic ties.

 Unless others attending the funeral know you for wearing bow ties, we recommend sticking to a necktie for funerals.
 We love bow ties, but they are statement pieces that can be a distraction at a funeral.
 Now, if you are the guy who's known for wearing bow ties, refer to the guidelines above when selecting your tie.
 Solid black bow ties, black tone-on-tone bow ties or dark solid color bow ties are the most appropriate choice.